-disarming is a performative exploration of the relation between detached robot arms, artificial environments, and human observers.
-A learning and unlearning of locomotions in postanthropocentric environments and times.
-The work playfully explores the ambiguity of disarming as a process of physical detachment and emotional attachment.
+disarming is a performative exploration of the relationship between a detached robotic arm, an artificial environment, and human observers.
+The work playfully navigates the ambiguity of disarming as a process of physical detachment and emotional attachment.

 Core Team